 What is Canva?

-Canva is a graphic design website that allows even novice designers and marketers to easily create beautiful and unique graphics for their blogs, businesses and personal use.You can literally design just about anything in Canva!
-From Facebook Covers, Pins and Instagram posts to resumes, ebooks and brand logos!
+Canva is graphic design software that allows even novice designers and marketers to easily create beautiful and unique graphics for their blogs, businesses and personal use.You can literally design just about anything in Canva!
+From Facebook Covers, Pins and Instagram posts to presentations, resumes, ebooks and brand logos!

 The best part is that Canva is free.
 But!
 There are huge benefits to upgrading to a Canva Pro account.
 Including access to a tonne of great Pro images, the ability to create multiple folders, the use of a brand kit (see image ➡️ ) to make designing mega easy (MEGA EASY) and the latest feature, the Canva Content Scheduler and planner.